SHAKTHIVASEE/Monda_devnet/README  (2).md

 ```
 ### 7. Write a smart contract
-You can write your smart contracts under the src folder.
+You can write your smart different contracts under the src folder.
 There is already a Counter contract in the project located at src/Counter.sol.

 ```
 // SPDX-License-Identifier: UNLICENSED